fpjohnston/TECO-64/doc/linux.md

 ### Command-Line Options

-In addition to the name of a file to edit, there are a number of command-line options that may be specified when starting TECO.
+In addition to the name of a file to edit, there are a number of command-line options that may be specified when starting TECO, as described below.

-These are described below.
+Neither the --make or --mung options may be specified more than once, and they may not be both specified.
+Other options may be specified multiple times.
+For example, the --execute option may be specified repeatedly in order to invoke multiple indirect command files.

 -A*nn*, --arguments=*nn*
  - Pass numeric argument *nn* to the next indirect command file specified with